 |Communication & Media Studies||300||$38,895|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 35,235 students took at least one online class at University of California - Davis.
-This is an increase from the 1,856 students who took online classes the previous year.
+In 2020-2021, 8,598 students took at least one online class at University of California - Davis.
+This is a decrease from the 35,235 students who took online classes the previous year.